geg-tech/geg-tech/README.md

 ### extras n' stuff
 * certfied in Fusion 360 (Certified Autodesk User: Fusion®)
 * i use Figma, Photoshop, KiCad, Fusion 360, VSCode, and Blender for all of my projects
-* student in VEX Robotics (team 550F footlong 🗣️🗣️)
+* student in VEX Robotics (team 550F flavortown tuffest apk team in history 🗣️🗣️)

 ### contacts
 * Slack - @egg_splats